LakshyaKhatri/Test/README.md

 #Test

-hey, I just learning how to push a repository on GitHub
+I'm just learning how to push changes to a repository on GitHub